SteelCompendium/compendium-md/Bestiary/markdown/Goblin Underboss.md

 - ✦ ≤11: 2 damage
 - ★ 12–16: 5 damage
 - ✸ 17+: 6 damage
-  Effect: One ally of the underboss adjacent to the target can make a free strike against them.
+  Effect: One ally of the underboss adjacent to the target can make a [[Free Strike|free strike]] against them.

 **Get Reckless!
 (Maneuver)**
 Keywords: Ranged